RaminHAL9001/haskell-json-parser-benchmark/README.md

 For the Hermes version of the test, we cannot use `deepseq` because the fully parsed data structure is not exposed to Haskell from the C++ library.
-Instead you are supposed to lazily (on-demand) traverse the structure and extract only portions you need, while parser only parses that which is necessary.
+Instead you are supposed to lazily (on-demand) traverse the structure and extract only portions you need so that the parser only parses that which is necessary.
 In other words the C++ JSON parser is also lazy.

-To defeat lazy semantics, a JSON data structure is defined which forces the entire structure to be copied from C++ to Haskell.
-This could possibly double the amount of memory that would consumed by simply using the C++ parser alone.
+To avoid lazy evaluation, a JSON data structure is defined which forces the entire structure to be copied from C++ to Haskell.
+This could possibly double the amount of memory that would be consumed by simply using the C++ parser alone.

 **Note** that this would not be the case in ordinary production